 Organizing a park restoration event

 She spent two years in the Peace Corps in Togo, West Africa, working on appropriate technology projects involving wood-saving cookstoves and water cisterns.
 Since her return in 1988, she has made her home in Kirkland, Washington, where she raised two boys and helped raise two stepchildren.

 Peace Corps volunteer, West Africa

 Volunteering in Guatemala

 Karen has always been active in her local community, and is respected as a dynamic and diplomatic community leader.
 She is currently the volunteer steward for restoration of Cotton Hill Park and the Cross Kirkland Corridor, and was the chair of her neighborhood association for 16 years.
 She has volunteered with hospice, the Washington Trails Association, the Washington Coalition to End the Death Penalty, and several Guatemalan charities.
 For five years she organized the Kirkland Summer Concert series.
 She has over 25 years' experience organizing and publicizing successful community events.

 In her 24-year technical writing career she worked in the semiconductor, telecommunications, and metrology industries.

-She loves to birdwatch, hike, cook, garden, read non-fiction, watch documentaries, and cross country ski.
+She loves to birdwatch, hike, cook, garden, read non-fiction, watch documentaries, and build things.

 Organizing a trail-building project in Cotton Hill Park